 As more and more users ask us to extend the number of features and supported frameworks, we are looking to accelerate the process by merging the libraries available for Saltarelle into Bridge.NET.
 As a result, Bridge.NET 2.0 will bring support for TypeScript, NodeJS, jQuery.UI and KnockoutJS.

-As well, Bridge.NET version 2.0 has already integrated the Microsoft Roslyn parser platform and includes support for cool new C# 6.0 language features.
+As well, Bridge.NET version 2.0 has already integrated the Microsoft Roslyn parser platform and includes support for all new C# 6.0 language features.

 Source Map support for easy debugging right within Visual Studio is also ready to go and will be included in Bridge 2.0.
 Integration of the Saltarelle unit testing library will boost our code coverage with an amazing total of 5000 unique unit tests.